robingarg86/100-days-of-code/log.md

 ### Day 14: Saturday, 1 December, 2018

 **Today's Progress:** On Friday i wasn't able to continue.
 So i continued studing swift blogs.

+### Day 15: Sunday, 2 December, 2018

+**Today's Progress:** Covered Chapter 1 - A Swift Tour - Swift Programming language by Apple.
+It was just an introduction about the language.
+Now cover topics in details.